Sign in

 How Is Compostable Plastic Made?

-2. Extract the polylactic acid, sugar, starch.
+2. Extract relevant compounds like polylactic acid, sugars, or starch.

 An Example Of A Compostable Plastic Process